 There a few different types of clothes you will need for your baby when he or she is born, and throughout the first year.
+So how many do you need and what sizes should you buy?

 It is lots of fun shopping for new baby clothes, especially if it's your first baby.
 And who can resist those adorable tiny newborn outfits?